Engee documentation

 Details

-Constant value of Nusselt number for laminar flows.
-The Nusselt number is required to calculate the heat transfer coefficient between the heat transfer medium and the wall.
-The value by default corresponds to a cylindrical pipe.
+The constant value of the Nusselt number for laminar flows.
+The Nusselt number is necessary to calculate the heat transfer coefficient between the coolant and the wall.
+The default value corresponds to a cylindrical tube.

 Dependencies

-To use this parameter, set the parameter Heat transfer coefficient model to the value of Correlation for flow inside tubes.
+To use this parameter, set for the parameter Heat transfer coefficient model meaning Correlation for flow inside tubes.

 Default value